-Grove Point Investments, LLC formerly H. Beck, Inc. (“Grove Point f/k/a H. Beck”) (CRD# 1763) has many different complaints filed by FINRA (Financial Industry Regulatory Authority), state regulatory organizations, and investors such as yourself.
-At the Law Offices of Robert Wayne Pearce, we have investigated Grove Point f/k/a H. Beck, its regulatory and customer complaints, and have also represented investors with claims of fraud, negligence, and breach of fiduciary duty against this organization and its financial advisors.
+Grove Point Investments, LLC formerly H. Beck, Inc. (“Grove Point f/k/a H. Beck”) (CRD# 1763) has faced numerous complaints from FINRA (Financial Industry Regulatory Authority), state regulatory organizations, and defrauded investors.
+If you’ve lost money due to misconduct at Grove Point f/k/a H. Beck, you have legal options to recover your losses.
+At the Law Offices of Robert Wayne Pearce, we have extensively investigated this firm’s regulatory violations and customer complaints, and we represent investors pursuing claims of fraud, negligence, and breach of fiduciary duty against this organization and its financial advisors.

 Can I Sue Grove Point Investments, LLC Grove Point f/k/a H. Beck, Inc. Corporation?